somatic-labs/hardhat/README.md

 ## LIMITATIONS

-Like any blockchain client software, `hardhat` can only make transactions that are explicitly supported by the chains it is used to test.
-It has no magic blackhat powers.
-Hardhat makes only valid transactions, and can be used to verify claims about those transaction types.
+Hardhat, like any blockchain client software, is limited to making transactions explicitly supported by the chains it tests.
+It operates within the bounds of valid transactions and is designed to verify claims about supported transaction types.

-A later product called `darkhat` will test other things.
-Please note that using `darkhat` is likely illegal in most places in the world, unless you have explicit permission to do so.  `darkhat` should never be used on a production network, where `hardhat` use is fully legal and encouraged.  `darkhat` will focus on the disruption of the p2p layer of networks with actual black hat techniques.

-I have no idea if `darkhat` will be open source.

-If you would like to fund `darkhat` please reach out to [Jacob Gadikian](x.com/gadikian).
-We think that `darkhat` will be useful in further proving the security of blockchain networks by helping the teams building them to ensure that they cannot be trivially interrupted.
+Hardhat is designed for use on test networks and should be used responsibly.
+It is not intended for any malicious purposes or for disrupting production networks.
+Users should always obtain proper authorization before testing on any network they do not own or operate.

+For questions about Hardhat's capabilities or to report potential security issues, please contact the project maintainers through the appropriate channels listed in this repository.

 ## Bonus content